In this Article

 12. Cold Compress

-Tulsi or holy basil is known for its healing properties and fights against fungal, bacterial and viral conjunctivitis.
-Soak the leaves in boiled water for 10 minutes and use as an eye wash or apply with clean cotton pads.
+Tulsi or holy basil is known for its healing properties and fights against fungal, bacterial, and viral conjunctivitis.
+Soak the leaves in boiled water for 10 minutes and use as an eyewash, or soak some clean cotton pads in this water, squeeze the excess, and keep them on the eyes.

 14. Aloe Vera Gel

-Take two tablespoons of turmeric powder and mix it with a cup of boiling water.
-Apply it to your eyes using a washcloth or cotton pad.
+Turmeric can also be a good home remedy to treat conjunctivitis.
+Take two tablespoons of turmeric powder and mix it in a cup of boiling water.
+Using a washcloth or cotton pads, apply the mixture over your eyelids.

-You can prevent pink eye in pregnancy by taking the following measures-
+You can prevent pink eye during pregnancy by taking the following measures –

-- Prevent sharing eye drops, eye wipes and cosmetics with others
+- Avoid sharing eye drops, eye wipes, and cosmetics with others.

-- Avoid contact with people who have STIs
+- Avoid sexual contact with people with sexually transmitted infections.

-- Wearing eye protective gear or glasses to prevent dust particles and dirt from entering the eyes
+- Protect your eyes with glasses; prevent dust particles and dirt from entering the eyes.

-- Rinse your eyes regularly and dry properly
+- Rinse your eyes with clean water regularly and dry them properly with a clean, soft towel.

 Can Conjunctivitis Affect Pregnancy?

-Non-pharmacological treatments are preferred for treating conjunctivitis since they prevent conjunctivitis pregnancy dangers.
-So yes, if you’re using antibiotics or prescription drugs for treatment, it may affect your pregnancy depending on what chemicals enter the foetus.
+Non-pharmacological treatments are preferred for treating conjunctivitis, since they prevent complications and risks, especially during pregnancy.
+So yes, if you’re using antibiotics or prescription drugs for treatment, it may affect your pregnancy, depending on what chemicals enter the foetus.

-Conjunctivitis goes away naturally when given time and is normally not a cause for concern.
-If you notice it persisting for over a week, contact your doctor and ask for treatment recommendations.
+Conjunctivitis goes away naturally in a matter of weeks.
+If you notice it persisting for over a week, contact your doctor and seek immediate treatment.